Project Office in Bonn

 Rachael Hansen

 Rachael Hansen is a Senior Project Associate at MCII hosted by UNU-EHS.
 Rachael manages the communications outreach for the MCII team including social media management, website management, and the compilation of the MCII Annual Report.
-Additionally Rachael works to implement MCII's corporate identity through presentation materials, marketing materials and processes.
-She also contributes to tasks such as new employee onboarding, drafting internal regulations, retreat coordination, creation of team workflows and procedures, etc.
+In addition to managing MCII outreach, Rachael coordinates all of MCII's events.

 See Rachael's profile on the UNU-EHS WEBSITE.